evilbaschdi/Folders2Hash/README.md

 - k to keep the file extension of the file you created a checksum for.
 For example: backup.zip => backup.zip.md5 </br>
 Folders2Md5.exe g 'F:\Setup\Images' l 'C:\Temp' k

+## Requirements ##

+! https://github.com/evilbaschdi/EvilBaschdi.Core is required for this project !
+The recommended way is to store / clone both repositories in the same root directory.
+Next step would be to open and restore the nuget packages of EvilBaschdi.Core project.

+Now you can open and rebuild the Folders2Md5 project.
+The EvilBaschdi.Core project will be rebuild automatically as a pre-build step of Folders2Md5.